 3-6 Months Ahead

+Plan to look your best.
 Most vacations are often accompanied by a lot of picture taking.
-Book your appointments now so you’re not struggling to fit them in the... week of travel.
+Go ahead and book appointments with your hairstylist or anything else you normally would do so you’re not struggling to fit them in the week of travel.

 02 of 06

 Confirm your bookings.
 Pour a cup of coffee, sit down and either call, email, or confirm online the travel accommodations you’ve booked.

 Create a travel itinerary.
 At the same time, create an itinerary to bring on your trip and to hand off to a trusted friend or family member.

 Organize your home ahead of time.
 Can you drop something off at the dry cleaners while you're away?
 Have your knives sharpened?
 Read the list: Organize Your Home While Your Travel

 Put your mail and newspaper on hold.
 Call, email or log in online to your newspaper of choice and put your subscription on hold.
 You can put your mail on hold online via the USPS.

 Create a packing checklist.
 This doesn't have to be right down to the number of socks you'll need, but in general, think about the climate you'll be traveling to and the types of activities you'll be doing.

 Check your camera batteries and accessories.
 It's better to discover a broken camera accessory ahead of time, and if you need new batteries, you can put them on your shopping list.